DivLoic/iOSMoveServer/README.md

 Installation
 ------------

-1. fork it
+1. Fork it
 2. Go in the project folder & run the following commands:
+3. Then you can start the server with `npm start`
 ```shell
 $ npm install
 $ bower install
 ```
-3. then you can start the server with `npm start`

 Add dependencies
 ------------